aneeza21/Burgerlicious/README.md

 Hosting is the place where the project will be placed so that everyone can access it, so we will put our project in GitHub because it is an open-source project and free so that everyone can access it from users and developers to give us feedback.

 # Codes of Conduct
 The Ruby Code of Conduct serves as the basis for the Burgerlicious Code of Conduct.
-You can report any infractions of the code of conduct to Burgerlicious 1999@gmail.com.
+You can report any infractions of the code of conduct to Burgerlicious1999@gmail.com.

 - Participants will accept different points of view.
 - Participants must make sure that none of their words or deeds constitute derogatory or personal attacks.